emlun/yubikey-oath-dmenu/README.md

 and copies the corresponding OTP to the clipboard using [xclip][].
 Alternatively, it can "type" the OTP using [xdotool][].

+Notable features:

+- Pick between all credentials on all connected YubiKeys
+- No mouse interaction required

 Usage
 ---